-Best know for genre films such as Versus, Midnight Meat Train, and even Godzilla: Final Wars, Ryûhei Kitamura makes the move to DTV action film with The Doorman.
-We know he can mix action scenes into a horror film and he did helm the samurai film Azumi.
+Best known for genre films such as Versus, Midnight Meat Train, and even Godzilla: Final Wars, Ryûhei Kitamura makes the move to DTV action film with The Doorman.
+We know he can mix action scenes into a horror film, and he did helm the samurai film Azumi.
 But can he pull off a contemporary action film?
 One that could be called Die Hard in a Townhouse?

 It gets even more complicated when Victor Dubois (Jean Reno, Léon: The Professional, Brothers of the Wind), Martinez (Louis Mandylor, The Mercenary, Doom: Annihilation), and the rest of their crew seize the building in order to steal priceless artwork hidden in the walls.